StackExchange/dnscontrol/docs/opinions.md

 Being high-level permits the code to understand intent, and stop bad behavior.

-TODO: List an example.]
+TODO: List an example.

-# Opinion #3: All DNS is lowercase (for languages that have such a concept)
+# Opinion #4: All DNS is lowercase for languages that have such a concept.

 DNSControl downcases all DNS names (domains, labels, and targets).  #sorrynotsorry